EU sues Poland over judicial independence laws | DW | 10.10.2019

 "Judges are not insulated from political control and thus judicial independence is violated," the EU executive said in a statement.
 The executive also argued that the legislation means that current law means "there is no reasonable time frame" in which cases are processed.

-The judicial reforms were introduced by Poland's ruling conservative Law and Justice Party.
+The judicial reforms were introduced by Poland's ruling conservative Law and Justice Party (PiS).
 The laws will now be subject to investigation and potential sanctions.

+The news comes ahead of nationwide elections in Poland this Sunday.
+The PiS are widely expected to win a second term in office.

+The party has faced criticism for weakening democracy by putting media, the courts and other non-governmental groups in more direct state control.

 ed/sms (Reuters, dpa)